 - Publisher - Publisher

-- Story content - story content (Note: If your app only intends to aggregate content from external links, consider building a field "story link - text" and build a workflow that navigates to these links instead of the next "story content" data type.)
+- Story content - news posts (Note: If your app only intends to aggregate news pieces from an external news website, consider building a field "story link - text" and build a workflow that navigates to these links instead of the next "story content" data type.)

 Data type: Story content